apache/kylin/website/docs/restapi/data_source_api.md

 ### Prepare Unload Table   {#Prepare-Unload-Table}

 > Call this API to evaluate the risks of unloading Hive table metadata.
 There are cases where you need to offline some Hive tables from Kylin.
-Use this API to evaluate the impact of unloading Hive table metadata on related Kyligence models and jobs.
+Use this API to evaluate the impact of unloading Hive table metadata on related Kylin models and jobs.

 - `GET http://host:port/kylin/api/tables/{database}/{table}/prepare_unload`